jakepeery/go-deep-dive-slides/go-pointers-presentation.md

 ## Summary & Best Practices

-- Use pointers to update state or optimize memory.
+- Use pointers to update state or optimize memory usage, especially with large structs or when sharing data between functions or goroutines.
-- Prefer passing pointers over returning them, unless you need to signal `nil`.
+- Prefer passing pointers to functions rather than returning them, unless you need to signal `nil` or follow an established API convention.
-- Be consistent in your API: pick a style and stick to it.
+- Be consistent in your API: if an existing codebase or library returns pointers, match that style for clarity and maintainability.
+- Remember that some Go types (maps, slices, channels, interfaces, functions) already behave like pointers and do not require explicit pointer usage to share or modify their contents.
 - Go methods with pointer receivers are called automatically with either value or pointer:
   > `v.Scale(5)` is interpreted as `(&v).Scale(5)` if `Scale` has a pointer receiver.
+- Go does not allow pointer arithmetic, making code safer and easier to reason about compared to C/C++.
+Go also has garbage collection, which automatically manages memory and helps prevent many common memory errors.
-- Higher-level languages (like Python) hide pointers, but Go makes them explicit for performance and clarity.
+- Higher-level languages (like Python, Java, JavaScript) hide pointers or references, but Go makes them explicit for performance and clarity.
+- Always check for `nil` before dereferencing a pointer to avoid panics.